 Love Lights in February

-A new attraction at Capilano Bridge is Love Lights which has a Valentine’s Day theme.
-In 2023 it runs from February 3rd until the 26th.
+A fairly new attraction at Capilano Bridge is Love Lights which has a Valentine’s Day theme.
+In 2024 it runs from February 5th until the 25th.

 Canyon Frights at Halloween

-Canyon Frights is a fairly new seasonal event at Capilano Bridge.
-The venue tested out a bit of a Halloween theme in October of 2021 and then adopted the tradition officially in 2022.
+Canyon Frights is also a fairly new seasonal event at Capilano Bridge.
+The venue tested out a bit of a Halloween theme in October of 2021 and then adopted the tradition officially the following year.
 Now, during the Halloween season, the attraction gets decorated with pumpkins, lights, skeletons and other displays.

-In 2022 the Halloween decorations were up and the place stayed open until after dark in the second half of the month.
-2023 will likely be similar.
+In 2023 the Halloween decorations were up and the place stayed open until after dark from October 13th to 31st.
+2024 will likely be the same.

 Canyon Lights at Christmas